João Vieira (island)

 João Vieira is an island in the Bijagós Archipelago of Guinea-Bissau.
 Its population is 6 (2009 census).
 It is part of the João Vieira and Poilão Marine National Park.
 It lies 11 nmi north-northeast of the island Poilão.
 Other nearby islands are Meio and Cavalos.
 The islands are important nesting grounds for sea turtles.
+Administratively João Vieira belongs to the Bubaque sector in the Bolama region.
+It is located south of Roxa Island and northeast of Cavalos and Meio.